nirmalburlakoti/nepal-admin-web-map/README.md

 ## Data Sources

-- **Administrative Boundaries**: The GeoJSON data for the administrative boundaries is sourced from [local-bodies-boundary-data](https://github.com/mesaugat/local-bodies-boundary-data).
+- **Administrative Boundaries**: The GeoJSON data for the administrative boundaries is sourced from different websites.
 - **Population Data**: The population data is fetched from the [National Census 2021 API](https://censusapi.cbs.gov.np/).

 ## Technologies Used